-On March 5, the District of Columbia Office of Human Rights ("OHR") will host an in-depth training from 10 am - 12 pm at the Small Business Resource Center on the new requirements for housing providers since the "Fair Criminal Record Screening for Housing Act of 2016" has taken effect.
+In March of 2018, the District of Columbia Office of Human Rights ("OHR") hosted an in-depth training on the new requirements for housing providers since the "Fair Criminal Record Screening for Housing Act of 2016" has taken effect.

 As a reminder, beginning October 1, 2017, OHR is charged with enforcing the "Fair Criminal Record Screening for Housing Act of 2016," which prevents unlawful screening of a housing applicant’s criminal background.
 The law imposes several new requirements for rental housing providers including: (1) provision of written notice of rent eligibility criteria to applicants; and (2) not making an inquiry or asking any questions related to an applicant’s criminal background or arrest history at any time prior to making a conditional offer of housing to the applicant.
 Applicants who believe a housing provider has violated the law may file a free complaint with OHR.
 All complaints must have occurred on or after the law's effective date of October 1, 2017.

 During the housing application review process, the law requires housing providers to: